dinhquan/SwiftAlertView/README.md

 SwiftAlertView
 ===========

-A powerful customizable Alert View library written in Swift
+A powerful customizable Alert View library written in Swift.

 SwiftAlertView is the best alternative for UIKit's UIAlertView and UIAlertController.
 With SwiftAlertView, you can easily make your desired Alert View in some lines of code.